nomensa/bulk-inserter/README.md

 }
 ```

-If the above task was written using the Eloquent model's '::create()' method is could take
+If the above task was written using the Eloquent model's '::create()' method it could take
-up to a minute or even longer.

-When dealing with thousands of rows in multiple tables you are probably going to be re-seed
+ ~20 seconds.

+Multiply this delay across all your model's tables, factor in how many times you will tweak
+and re-run your seeder during test writing and the time savings add.
+Using this package makes
-many times so these time savings add up and make for a happier develop experience.
+for a much happier developer experience.

+## Friendly reminder about exposing vulnerabilities!

+This package executes raw MySQL code in your database.
+DO NOT use this package in a production
+environment and certainly NEVER populate the content of the rows via inputs from a request.

+This package is for use during development and testing, not everyday application logic.